hazelcast/hazelcast-commandline-client/README.md

 $ clc -c pr-3066
 ```

-If no configuration is specified, the `default` configuration is used.
+If no configuration is specified, the `default` configuration is used if it exists.

 #### Configuration format